-With our Git Push to Deploy system, you can keep your entire website in a version control system and effortlessly push changes without needing to mess around with SFTP.
+With our Git Push to Deploy system, you can keep your entire website in a version control system and push changes in a method other than SFTP.
 However, you might come to the point where you find that you need to delete your entire current repository and start anew.

 Initiate a new repository on your local computer

 You should already be fairly familiar with how Git works before getting to this point.
 If you’re still new to Git and aren’t as familiar with initiating a new repository, you can reference the Getting Started page for Git Push to Deploy.

 cd ~/wordpress/my_wordpress_app git init . git add . --all git commit -m "initial commit"

 To put a blank repository into place instead of starting with previously created site data, this will not be possible as Git requires the tracking of at least one file to push content over.

 Creating a blank text file with a name of your choosing (“blank_file.txt” for example) will allow you to clear out the data within the Git Push repository on our end.